vaheqelyan/layout-master/README.md

 ##### TIP

-You can use the Ctrl key to highlight the grid or in the context menu by selecting "Highlight grid"
+You can highlight the grid in the context menu by selecting "Highlight grid"

 ![](https://res.cloudinary.com/dmtrk3yns/image/upload/c_scale,h_388,q_auto/v1566135912/grid-maker/ezgif-2-a3ef207c2eec.gif)